-Laconia, NH ~ 19th Century The town of Laconia has been visited by outsiders since 1652.
+LACONIA, NH ~ 19th Century The town of Laconia has been visited by outsiders since 1652.
 Visitors were initially explorers, then settlers, business entrepreneurs, and industrial-age American and immigrant workers.
 In our time, the area continues to attract visitors, more often in the form of tourists and motorcycle enthusiasts during the well-known annual ‘Bike Week.’ … Read More

-Oneida, NY ~1879 Longleaf Lumber has salvaged flooring and timbers from the old National Casket Company factory in Oneida, New York.
+ONEIDA, NY ~1879 Longleaf Lumber has salvaged flooring and timbers from the old National Casket Company factory in Oneida, New York.
 Built in 1879, the company became the second largest coffin and undertaker supply manufacturer in the United States.
 In 1967, the company ceased operations at their Oneida factory, continuing to produce caskets on a … Read More